triestpa/Open-Cryptochat/README.md

 ## 3 - Crypto WebWorker

 Encryption operations tend to be computationally intensive processes.
-Since Javascript is single-threaded, doing these operations directly within the front-end UI controller will cause the browser to freeze for a few seconds.
+Since Javascript is single-threaded, doing these operations on the main UI thread will cause the browser to freeze for a few seconds.
 Wrapping the operations in a promise will not help, since promises are for managing asynchronous operations on a single-thread, and do not provide any performance benefit for computationally intensive tasks.

-In order to keep the application performant, we will use a WebWorker to perform computationally intensive tasks on a separate browser thread.
+In order to keep the application performant, we will use a [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to perform computationally intensive tasks on a separate browser thread.

-In order to perform strong asymmetric RSA encryption within the browser, we'll be using the jsencrypt, a reputable Javascript RSA implementation based on research at Stanford.
-Using jsencrypt, we'll create a few helper functions for keypair generation, encryption, and decryption.
+In order to perform strong asymmetric RSA encryption within the browser, we'll be using the [JSEncrypt](https://github.com/travist/jsencrypt), a reputable Javascript RSA implementation based on research at Stanford.
+Using JSEncrypt, we'll create a few helper functions for encryption, decryption, and keypair generation.

 ### 3.0 - Create WebWorker To Wrap the JSencrypt Methods